BitPadLabs/Budsy-Site/privacy.md

 ## 1. Introduction

-Budsy App ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use Budsy ("the App").
+budsyapp ("we," "our," or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and safeguard your information when you use budsyapp ("the App").

 ## 2. Information We Collect

 ### 2.1 Local Data Storage
-Budsy is designed as a privacy-first application that primarily stores data locally on your device, including:
+budsyapp is designed as a privacy-first application that primarily stores data locally on your device, including:
-- Cannabis usage logs and tracking data
+- Cannabis usage logs and journal data
 - Strain information and personal ratings
 - Application settings and preferences
 - User interface configurations
 - Local application logs for debugging purposes

 ### 2.2 Medical Information
-When you use Budsy's tracking features, we may locally store:
+When you use budsyapp's purchase log and journaling features, we may locally store:
 - Cannabis consumption quantities and timing
 - Strain details, THC/CBD percentages, and terpene profiles
 - Personal effects and reaction notes